jtimon/freimarkets/fundraise-2014-3-2.md

-Trustless exchanges: how we can make them *now*
+Trustless exchanges: how we can make them *now*, and call to action

 In light of what has happened in the last month, I hope that it is clear to everyone here that we need trustless exchanges, and we need them *now*.
 Fortunately this is not a new problem, and there are solutions.
 Let's take a look at what a trustless exchange will look like:

 Users deposit external assets (e.g. national currency) into the system by means of a gateway.
-Cryptographic receipts and zero-knowledge proofs demonstrate solvency / non-fractional status of the gateway without revealing sensitive customer balances.
+Cryptographic receipts, zero-knowledge proofs, and bank statements to demonstrate non-fractional holdings of the gateway without revealing sensitive customer balances.
 Bearer tokens are provided in exchange which anyone can trade separate from and without trusting the gateway.

-Users deposit bitcoins and other crypto assets by means of a trustless gateway or two-way peg.
-At no point are keys to these coins held by anyone other than their owners, who are also free to move them back to their respective block chains at any time.
+Users deposit bitcoins and other crypto assets by means of an audited gateway or pegging mechanism.
+At no point are keys to these coins held by anyone other than their owners, who are also free to move them back through a gateway, peg, or atomic swap to their respective block chains at any time.

 A series of hard-fork changes on a side-chain enable signing of bids, asks, and other smart contract types entirely without trust.
 Users exchange orders directly over a peer-to-peer network, and the miners combine these orders into matching trades which hit the block chain without any counterparty risk.
 We call this proposal "frei markets" - *frei* meaning free as in freedom, liberté.
 It requires zero trust of any participant, and cannot be shut down.
 You can read more about our proposal here: